-If you could convince yourself to leave the pink mosque, you can continue your travel in the city of Lotf Ali Khan Zand and visit Vakil bazaar.
+If you could convince yourself to leave the pink mosque, you can continue your travel in the city of Lotf Ali Khan Zand and visit the Vakil bazaar.
 In this historical bazaar, your eyes will be amazed by the jewelry stores and carpet stores, and the smell of spices will make you enter these stores.
 Here is a place that is known as the Zand surrounding sites.

 In the evening

 Ok, resting is enough.
 There is not much time left and there are still many attractions you must visit!
-In the afternoon, we suggest you visit the Arg-e Karim Khan, which has been reigned from Zand era.
+In the afternoon, we suggest you visit the Arg-e Karim Khan, which has been reigned from the Zand era.
 With a lovely courtyard full of citrus trees and a central pool, it's a bit hard to say that once a time it was a prison once!

 We continue our trip in Shiraz to one of the gardens that are listed on the UNESCO World Heritage Site.
-Eram garden, this gorgeous garden, with delicious cherry trees, in addition to the beautiful flowers, it also owns a magnificent mansion with beautiful tiled decoration that excursion in this garden can make an enjoyable experience for you.
+Eram garden, this gorgeous garden, with delicious cherry trees, in addition to the beautiful flowers, also owns a magnificent mansion with beautiful tiled decoration that excursion in this garden can make an enjoyable experience for you.

 At the sunset

-We will end our journey to Shiraz with spending our night with two famous Iranian poets, Hafez and Saadi.
+We will end our journey to Shiraz by spending our night with two famous Iranian poets, Hafez and Saadi.
 Iranians from every tribe are strangely in love with these two great poets and wise men.
-Hafez tomb is always full of foreign and domestic tourists who have traveled to Shiraz to pay tribute to this great person. you can read more about him and his tomb: Tomb of Hafez; the most famous Persian poet
+Hafez's tomb is always full of foreign and domestic tourists who have traveled to Shiraz to pay tribute to this great person. you can read more about him and his tomb: Tomb of Hafez; the most famous Persian poet

-The mausoleum of Saadi is a little quieter at the sunset and makes it possible for you to just sat there and enjoy the peaceful atmosphere there.
+The mausoleum of Saadi is a little quieter at the sunset and makes it possible for you to just sit there and enjoy the peaceful atmosphere there.
 Golestan and Boostan are two books that are the largest written books and taught in many places in the world.
 Not surprisingly, at the United Nations headquarters in New York City, the poem "Bani Adam" that is written belongs to Saadi.